elastest/elastest-data-manager/README.md

     # View logs
     docker-compose logs

-If everything looks good in the logs (no errors), hit `CTRL + C` to detach the console from the logs.

 ### Scaling the number of instances
 If you want to increase the number of HDFS datanodes in your cluster